Groups, Orders, and Dynamics: Other Forms of Orderability

-{\bf Left-orderable groups v/s $\ell$-orderable groups.} Let us point out that $\ell$-orderability is a stronger property than left-orderability.
-For instance, $\ell$-orderability a non-local property \cite[Theorem 2.D]{glass}.
-A more transparent difference concerns roots of elements, as all $\ell$-orderable groups satisfy the {\bf {\em property of conjugate roots} (C.R.P.)}: Any two elements $f,g$ satisfying $f^n = g^n$ for some $n \!\in\! \mathbb{N}$ are conjugate.
+{\bf Left-orderable groups vs. $\ell$-orderable groups.} Let us point out that $\ell$-orderability is a stronger property than left-orderability.
+For instance, $\ell$-orderability is a non-local property \cite[Theorem 2.D]{glass}.
+A more transparent difference concerns roots of elements, as all $\ell$-orderable groups satisfy the {\bf {\em conjugate roots property (C.R.P.)}}: Any two elements $f,g$ satisfying $f^n = g^n$ for some $n \!\in\! \mathbb{N}$ are conjugate.
 Indeed, if for such $f,g$ we let \esp

 then we have